On this page we offer you the best kids boots on the market from Nike, adidas & Puma and rank the top 10 children’s shoes right now in 2023.

 Nike’s Mercurial poses as one of the highest quality boots on the market, packing an ultra-thin upper offering a barefoot feel when touching and striking the ball.
 Lacing-up in the Superfly or Mercurial allows for younger players to match their heroes.

-The GX is the latest in the Phantom series and is Nike’s most promising control boot for Kids to date.
+The Luna/GX 2 is the latest in the Phantom series and is Nike’s most promising control boot for Kids to date.
+Arguably though, when it comes to the Academy, the lack of Gripknit undermines that control aspect.

 Tiempo Legend Academy